ffzg-erudito/inter-testing-feedback-2018/notes.md

 too long.
 We therefore set the lowest possible estimate to be 5 minutes, and the longest one to be 8 minutes.

-After this passage, depending on the condition they were assigned to, participants were familiarised with the interpolated activity they are going to perform during the main part of the proceedure (e.g. the rereading group reread the practice passage, while the content test group answered four questions pertaining to the content of the practice text passage). **All** participants were told that, after the 3rd and final text passage, they are going to answer questions pertaining to the content of **ALL** the passages (barring the
+After this passage, depending on the condition they were assigned to, participants were familiarised with the interpolated activity they are going to perform during the main part of the procedure (e.g. the rereading group reread the practice passage, while the content test group answered four questions pertaining to the content of the practice text passage). **All** participants were told that, after the 3rd and final text passage, they are going to answer questions pertaining to the content of **ALL** the passages (barring the